 Graduation season always makes me nostalgic for my own graduation and reminds me of my internships and first few years in the business.
 Although I busted my ass and created some great work, I can’t help but wonder how things may have gone differently had I known better.
 My hope is by sharing some of my mistakes I can help you not to repeat them.

-I wish I would have been more humble.
+I wish I’d been more humble.

 I came out of school magma cum laude with two internships at great agencies and was convinced I would own my own shop within a few years.
 Ha.
 I spent entirely too much effort at the beginning of my career thinking I knew better than more experienced people, focused foremost on what would help me instead of the creative team, the agency and our clients.
 Nobody likes working with a primadonna, regardless of how good they are.
 Humility is tremendously important in those I surround myself with today, beginning with me.